-Direct Deposit: All employees must notify the district office of changes in your designated bank within five work days.
+Direct Deposit: All employees must notify the district office of changes in your designated bank ten days before the next payroll date.
 No changes may occur between June 1 and August 31.

 New Employee Packets: All new employees must complete a new employee packet as soon as possible upon being officially hired by the District.
-Employees legally have up to 30 days from the date of hire to enroll in benefits; however, insurance enrollment forms ideally will be filled out and returned to the payroll office no later than one week after their starting date of employment.
+Insurance enrollment forms must be filled out and returned to the payroll office no later than one week after their starting date of employment.
 Failure to do so could cause a delay of benefits.